idf/Robot-In-Maze/arduino_motor/README.md

 ```
 status_code is the HTTP status code as in [this](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 The most common status code is 200 (i.e. OK).
+@Deprecated
 ```json
 {"function": 99, "status": 200}
 ```
-99 denotes the Arduino is ready to do serial communication
+@Deprecated 99 denotes the Arduino is ready to do serial communication
 ###Sensor Readings
 In the case you don't know json array, refer to [this](http://stackoverflow.com/questions/10973614/convert-json-array-to-python-list) and [this](http://www.w3schools.com/json/json_syntax.asp).
 ```json